HaukeBartsch/MagickBox/code/documentation/docs/source/Classification.rst

 particular series - until the next file for the series is received.

 Each rule contains at least the tags "tag" and "value".
-If only these two tags are supplied the operation that compares each files tag value to the one supplied in "value" is assumed to be a regular expression match (python search).
-The "tag" value can have the following form:
+If only these two tags are supplied the operation that compares each incoming DICOM files tag value to the one supplied in the "value" field of the rule is assumed to be a regular expression match (python search).
+The "tag" value can have the following structure:

     * "tag" : [ <key from series level json> ]
-    For example the tag can describe the number of DICOM slices in this series as "tag": [ "NumFiles" ].
+    The tag can describe the number of DICOM slices in this series as "tag": [ "NumFiles" ].

     * "tag" : [ <dicom group hex code>, <dicom tag hex code> ]
-    This way the Manufacturer can be addressed as "tag" : [ "0x08", "0x70" ]
+    The Manufacturer tag can be addressed as "tag" : [ "0x08", "0x70" ]

-    * "tag" : [ <dicom group hex code>, <dicom tag hex code>, <vector index> ] If a third argument is supplied the returned tag is assumed to be a vector and the specific index from that array is used.
-The b-value for GE diffusion weighted images can be addressed by this as "tag" : [ "0x43", "0x1039", 1 ].
+    * "tag" : [ <dicom group hex code>, <dicom tag hex code>, <vector index> ] If a third argument is supplied the returned tag is assumed to have a vector value and the specific index from that array is used.
+The b-value for GE diffusion weighted images can be addressed this way as "tag" : [ "0x43", "0x1039", "0" ].

 Instead of just using regular expressions tag values can also be interpreted as floating point values.
 This is forced by the optional tag "operator".
-The following tests are available:
+The following operator tests are available:

-    * "operator" : "regexp"
-    Default regular expression match (does not have to be supplied).

     * "operator" : "=="
     Tests for equal value of the tag of the current DICOM file in the series and the value in the rule.